ortus-docs/cfconfig-docs/using-the-cli/server-interceptors/server-stop.md

 Every time a server does a graceful shutdown via the `server stop` command, a suitable JSON file will be searched for using the same criteria used by the server start interceptor.
 If a JSON file is found, the current engine's config will be exported into it.

-This ensure that any changes you make in the CF admin will be reflected back in your JSON file so you can commit it and share it with your coworkers.
+This ensures that any changes you make in the CF admin will be reflected back in your JSON file so you can commit it and share it with your coworkers.
+Please note, stopping a server from your system tray does not currently fire the server stop interceptors.

 ## Disable